School is out. Not just for spring break. Not just for summer. School is out indefinitely.

 But, I have a lot of answers!

 Parents don't need an extensive programming background to teach kids to code.
-We’ve talked about coding a lot on this very blog, so here are seven tips, and additional resources to help get your child started with coding.
+We’ve talked about coding a lot on this very blog, so here are seven tips, and additional resources to help get your child learn to code.

 Through all of this, one key piece of advice I can give is to understand the boundaries of what you know and what you don’t know.
 Many of you might be more in the “there’s a lot I don’t know” camp, and again, totally fine!
 No judgment here.